Revisiting Performance Claims for Chest X-Ray Models Using Clinical Context: Results

 \subsection{CXR Labels are Predictable from Prior Clinical Notes Alone}

 We find that text classifiers trained on either LM or BoW representations are able to predict many of the MIMIC-CXR labels using only discharge summaries from prior to the CXR visit.
-Performance of models using LM embeddings is given in~\cref{table:text_performance}, with~\cref{table:bow_performance} giving performance of models using BoW representations.
-We observe that the predictive signal in the prior context can be traced to medically relevant terms in the discharged summaries: words like ``clavicle'' and ``rib'' are assigned high feature importance in the classifiers trained on BoW embeddings. \Cref{table:feature_importances} in the Appendix gives the full results of the feature importance analysis.
-We also note that extensive hyperparameter optimization across both types of representations resulted in similar test set performance for many of the labels.
-In the following, we use the predicted probability from the models trained on LM embeddings as our ``pre-test probability.''
+Performance of models using the best LM embeddings is given in \cref{table:text_performance_auroc}, with full results in \cref{table:text_performance}. \Cref{table:bow_performance} gives performance of models using BoW representations.
+We make three general observations: First, we note that extensive hyperparameter optimization across both types of representations resulted in similar test set performance for most of the labels.
+Second, the predictive signal in the prior context can be at least partially traced to medically relevant terms in the discharged summaries: words like ``clavicle'' and ``rib'' are assigned high feature importance in the Fracture classifiers trained on BoW embeddings (full list in \cref{table:feature_importances}).
+We reason that despite the presence of other noisier features such as ``completing'' and ``18'' that contribute to these predictions, the strong performance of both classes of text classifiers and relative importance of medically relevant terms provide orthogonal axes of evidence pointing towards the existence of medically relevant textual signal in the clinical context.
+Finally, we observe varying levels of text classifier calibration across different labels (refer to \cref{fig:text_calibration_plots} and \cref{table:text_performance_calibration}).